 ed into the tear duct (puncta) of the inner eye lid to block the duct from draining tears.
 For certain types of dry eye, this device may provide relief by letting the natural tears remain on the surface of the eye longer.
 This quick and painless technique is done in the office during an examination.
 You doctor will determine if punctual plugs are a good treatment option for your type of dry eye.

 Many patients suffer from Meibomian Gland Dysfunction (MGD) which can mimic or exacerbate dry eyes.
 MGD occurs when the protective oil that normally flows from the eyelid slows or stops.
 Over time, blockage and structural damage of the glands occurs.
 When these glands are not healthy, it causes the tear film to rapidly evaporate, leaving the eye’s surface exposed.
 This exposure can cause discomfort that increases over time and impacts quality of vision.

 LipiView and LipiFlow

-The Hughes Eye Group offers LipiView testing and LipiFlow treatments of the eyelid glands.
-LipiFlow treatment incorporates heat and massage to evacuate the blockages from the eyelid glands, allowing the glands to resume oil production.
+LipiView imaging helps to determine if the eyelid glands are contributing to your ocular surface symptoms.
+If so, LipiFlow treatment incorporates heat and massage to evacuate the blockages from the eyelid glands, allowing the glands to resume oil production.
 Lipiflow is the only FDA approved treatment using thermal pulsating heat for this condition.